 Schedule a private call with a Ria Health team member and we can help you get started.

 Why Do I Shake After Drinking Too Much?

-The short answer is that shakiness after drinking is generally the result of withdrawal from alcohol.
+What causes shaky hands after drinking alcohol?
+The short answer is that shakiness after drinking is usually the result of withdrawal from alcohol.
 Withdrawal symptoms can occur the morning after drinking, but shaking is most likely to occur when someone who drinks heavily stops using alcohol.

 Although everyone handles alcohol differently, tremors rarely occur when a person is actively drinking.

 Why do people experience “the shakes” when they’ve stopped drinking?
 Part of the issue may be the sedative effects of drinking alcohol, and how that conditions your nervous system.

 Alcohol can imitate or increase the effects of GABA, a neurotransmitter that calms your neuron activity.4 Drinking to excess can therefore over-inhibit your system—causing you to black out, feel numb, or experience euphoria.
 This can also affect your motor control—resulting in slurred speech or clumsier movements.

 Once the effects of alcohol wear off, the opposite thing can happen to your neurons—they can become overstimulated until your system rebalances itself.
 One consequence is that some reflex pathways can fire sporadically, causing tremors.
 This is one of the main answers to the common question, “Why do alcoholics shake?”

 The exact level of drinking that leads to withdrawal symptoms varies by person.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines heavy drinking as over four drinks per day for men, and over three per day for women.5 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines it as binge drinking at least five times per month.